Muting microphones with logic

 USB-HID mute synchronization

-mic and ctrl sys.PNGAs Unified Communications engines become the norm for videoconferencing and huddle spaces, we often see the EX-UBT or FORTE-X devices connected via USB to the UC appliance in the system.
+As Unified Communications engines become the norm for videoconferencing and huddle spaces, the EX-UBT or FORTE-X devices are commonly connected via USB as the audio peripheral for the UC appliance.
 These Biamp products offer USB-HID mute synchronization as supported by the UC application.

 Individual mute from mic, global mute from control system